json-schema-org/community/INFRASTRUCTURE.md

 The bot for #stack-overflow runs from If This Then That under @relequestual 's account.
 It should probably be migrated to Zapier.

+The bot for #reddit-mentions runs from Zapier under @benjagm 's account.

 The #github channel bot uses the official Github Slack app, and runs all Github events from all of our repositories, apart from GitHub Discussions.

 The #ghd-community channel bot uses Zapier to process webhooks for our Community repo's GitHub Discussions, and relay to Slack.